openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/process/process_package_api/process_package_classes.md

 public prop commandLine: Array<String>
 ```

-Function: Gets the command line of the current process.
-On the Windows platform, only the command line of the current process can be obtained.
-In other scenarios, this property cannot be obtained under non-privileged API conditions.
+Functionality: Gets the command line of the current process.
+On Windows, only the current process command line can be retrieved; other scenarios require privileged API access.

-> **Warning:**
+> **Note:**
 >
-> This will be deprecated in future versions.
-Use [getcommandline()](../../env/env_package_api/env_package_funcs.md#func-getcommandline) as a replacement.
+> Will be deprecated in future versions.
+Use [getcommandline()](../../env/env_package_api/env_package_funcs.md#func-getcommandline) instead.

 Type: [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt)\<[String](../../core/core_package_api/core_package_structs.md#struct-string)>

 Exceptions:

-- [ProcessException](process_package_exceptions.md#class-processexception) - Throws an exception when the process does not exist, the corresponding process is a zombie process, or the command line cannot be obtained under other unsupported scenarios.
+- [ProcessException](process_package_exceptions.md#class-processexception) - Thrown if the process does not exist, is a zombie process, or cannot be accessed without privileged API.

 ### prop environment <sup>(deprecated)</sup>